evidentlyai/evidently/docs/book/tests-and-reports/output_formats.md

 drift_report.json()
 ```

-To export JSON as a separate file:
+To save the JSON as a separate file:

 ```python
 drift_report.save_json("file.json")
 ```

-**Python dictionary**.
+# Python dictionary

 You can get the output in the Python dictionary format.
-Using a Python object might be more convenient if you want to apply multiple transformations to the output.
+Using a Python object might be more convenient if you want to run automated evaluations as part of your data or ML pipelines, and apply transformations to the output, such as extracting specific values or Test results.

 To get the dictionary: